aiven/devportal/docs/platform/howto/billing-azure-marketplace-subscription.rst

    Note the URL is https://console.azure.aiven.io - this uses a different account system than https://console.aiven.io.
 When coming back to Aiven in the future, you will need to use https://console.azure.aiven.io to login, and authenticate using Azure OAuth.

 .. note::
-   When you view the Aiven subscription on the Azure SaaS resource list, you will see a link **Open SaaS Account on publisher's site**.
+   When you view the Aiven subscription on the Azure SaaS resource list, you will see a link to **Open SaaS Account on publisher's site**.
 You can use this link to complete the subscription process if anything goes wrong during the steps listed here.